mwilliamson/mammoth.js/README.md

 * `message`: a string containing the actual message

-## Writing styles
+## Writing style maps

+A style map is made up of a number of style mappings.

-A style has two parts:
+A style mapping has two parts:

 * On the left, before the arrow, is the document element matcher.
 * On the right, after the arrow, is the HTML path.

 When converting each paragraph,
-Mammoth finds the first style where the document element matcher matches the current paragraph.
+Mammoth finds the first style mapping where the document element matcher matches the current paragraph.
 Mammoth then ensures the HTML path is satisfied.

 ### Freshness

-When writing styles, it's helpful to understand Mammoth's notion of freshness.
+When writing style mappings, it's helpful to understand Mammoth's notion of freshness.
 When generating, Mammoth will only close an HTML element when necessary.
 Otherwise, elements are reused.

-For instance, suppose one of the specified styles is `p.Heading1 => h1`.
+For instance, suppose one of the specified style mappings is `p.Heading1 => h1`.
-If Mammoth encounters a .docx paragraphs with the style `Heading1`, the .docx paragraph is converted to a `h1` element with the same text.
+If Mammoth encounters a .docx paragraph with the style `Heading1`, the .docx paragraph is converted to a `h1` element with the same text.
 If the next .docx paragraph also has the style `Heading1`, then the text of that paragraph will be appended to the *existing* `h1` element,